woojoo666/arcana-notes/notes8.md

 Virtual properties work just like normal properties within scope?
 But we only use virtual properties on objects out of scope, thats the whole point

-Note that StoreOrder.cart is actually a hashmap because the keys are objects And even though the keys are objects we want them to be public
+Note that `StoreOrder.cart` is actually a hashmap because the keys are objects And even though the keys are objects we want them to be public

-We still could have implemented StoreOrder.cart using virtual properties Basically generate a #cart tag for the given user, and tag the items that are in their cart But here, it seems more intuitive to use a hashmap
+We still could have implemented `StoreOrder.cart` using virtual properties Basically generate a `#cart` tag for the given user, and tag the items that are in their cart But here, it seems more intuitive to use a hashmap

 So in some cases you do want a hashmap
-Are we just adding more ambiguity by adding vietual properties?
+Are we just adding more ambiguity by adding virtual properties?
 Now the user has to decide if he wants to use a hashmap or a virtual property

 Though for a hashmap, it seems like we want object keys to be public by default